enghausen/0x07-exercises/README.md

  FAIL check area()
 ```

-In the example above, we can see that all but one test passes.
-What the tests are telling us, is that there are some problems with the algorithm in the method `area()`.
+We can see that all but one test passes in the example above.
+The tests are telling us there are some problems with the algorithm in the `area()` method.

-This implementation for the `Test` class can be found in `test_util.h` and `test_util.cpp` if you're to see how it works "under the hood"
+This implementation for the `Test` class can be found in `test_util.h` and `test_util.cpp` – take a look too see how it works "under the hood".

 ## Triangle geometry
 Here are some useful information about triangles you might want to consider when working on this exercise